-To answer this question you need to focus on:
+To answer this question project teams need to focus on:

-Communication about the project Communication about the research products of the project.
+- the overall work of the project - the research products of the project.

 Communication about the overall work of the project needs to take account of its different aspects (e.g. objectives, methods, and management).
 Where a project contains a novel feature (e.g. a new method) this may require a particular communication emphasis, especially when the method affects how the project works internally and with beneficiaries and other stakeholders.